brywiser/bbrouder-food-blog/_recipes/BrusselSproutsWithBacon.md

 {:.noprint}
 ![BaconChopped](/assets/img/BaconChopped.JPG){:class="img-responsive noprint"}

-Lay out the bacon and sprouts, add your oil and toppings, and spread it out on a cookie sheet so everything is in an even layer so it cooks evenly.
+Lay out the bacon and sprouts, add your oil and toppings, and spread it out on a cookie sheet so everything is in an one layer so it cooks evenly.
 {:.noprint}
 ![SproutsMixed](/assets/img/SproutsMixed.JPG){:class="img-responsive noprint"}